wave_mpi, a C code which solves the 1D wave equation in parallel, using MPI.

 However, to compute the estimated solution U(X,T+dT) at the next time step requires information about U(X-dX,T) and U(X+dX,T).
 When process ID tries to make these estimates, it will need one value from process ID-1, and one from process ID+1, before it can make all the updates.
 MPI allows the processes to communicate this information using messages.

 At the end of the complete calculation, we wish to print a table of the solution at the final time.
 To do this in an organized fashion, we want each process to send its final result to the master process (with ID = 0).
 Once all the data has been collected, the master process prints it.

-POISSON_MPI, a C program which computes a solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and MPI to carry out the Jacobi iteration in parallel.
+POISSON_MPI, a C code which computes a solution to the Poisson equation in a rectangle, using the Jacobi iteration to solve the linear system, and MPI to carry out the Jacobi iteration in parallel.